 We also have two baseline surveillance programs to better understand the presence and distribution of amphibian diseases and mortalities in B.C.

 » Surveillance for Amphibian Mass Mortalities in British Columbia (SAMM B.C.)
+[PDF 251KB]

 » Sampling Protocol for Assessing Prevalence of Batrachochytrium dendrobatidis [PDF 375KB]